-18. Any employee suspecting fraud, bribery, corruption or an irregularity should refer to the councils' whistleblowing policy and report it immediately to their line manager or the head of service.
+- 18. Any employee suspecting fraud, corruption or an irregularity should refer to the council's whistleblowing policy and report it immediately to their line manager or the head of service.
 This depends however, on the seriousness and sensitivity of the issue involved and whom the individual suspects of malpractice.
 For example, if an employee believes management is involved in a suspected fraud or a potential conflict of interest exists, an employee can choose to inform:

-- the chief executive,
+- the chief executive.

-- a head of service,
+- a strategic director.

-- the head of legal and democratic (as monitoring officer),
+- the head of legal and democratic services (as monitoring officer),

 - the internal audit manager.